What is Gypsum Board?

-- is produced primarily for use as an interior surfacing for buildings.
-It is the most often used commodity gypsum board and annually accounts for over 50 percent of all the gypsum board manufactured and sold in North America.
-Gypsum wallboard has a manila-colored face paper and is manufactured in a variety of thicknesses as both a regular- and a fire-resistant core material.
+- Primarily used as an interior surfacing for buildings and accounts for more than 50 percent of all gypsum board manufactured and sold in North America, annually.
+Gypsum wallboard has a manila-colored face paper and is manufactured in a variety of thicknesses with regular- and fire-resistant core materials.

 - Gypsum Ceiling Board

-- is an interior surfacing material with the same physical appearance as gypsum wallboard.
-Gypsum ceiling board is manufactured as a ½-inch thick material; it is designed for application on interior ceilings, primarily those intended to receive a water-based texture finish.
-It has a sag resistance equal to 5/8-inch thick gypsum wallboard.
+- Interior surfacing material with the same physical appearance as gypsum wallboard.
+Gypsum ceiling board is manufactured as a 1/2-inch thick material designed for application on interior ceilings–primarily ceilings to receive a water-based texture finish.
+Gypsum ceiling board’s sag resistance is equal to 5/8-inch thick gypsum wallboard.

 - Predecorated Gypsum Board

-- has a decorative surface which does not require further treatment.
+- A decorative surface that does not require further treatment.
 The surfaces may be coated or painted, printed, textured, or have a film – such as vinyl wallcovering – applied.
-It is manufactured in a variety of thicknesses as both a regular- and a fire-resistant core material.
+It is manufactured in a variety of thicknesses, with both regular- and fire-resistant core materials.

 - Water-resistant Gypsum Board

-- is a gypsum board designed for use on walls primarily as a base for the application of ceramic or plastic tile.
-It is readily identified by its green-tinted face paper and is commonly referred to as “Greenboard.”
+- Designed for use on walls primarily as a base for the application of ceramic or plastic tile.
+It is readily identified by its green-tinted face paper and is commonly called “Greenboard.”
 It has a water-resistant core and a water-repellent face and back paper; it is generally installed in bath, kitchen, and laundry areas where allowed by applicable code.